-Budgeted: ☐ Yes ☐ No ☒ N/A Budgeted amount: Core: ⊠ Choice: □ Action item amount: Movement between f unds: Yes s □ No functions and actions.
+Budgeted: ☐ Yes ☐ No ☒ N/A Budgeted a amount: Core: ⊠ Choice: □ Action item amount: Movement between f unds: 🗆 Yes s □ No

+Clarifying MWDOC's mission and role; defining functions and actions.
 Balance support for Metropolitan's regional mission and Orange County values and interests.
-Strengthen communications and coordination of messaging. supply and demand objectives.
+Strengthen communications and coordination of messaging.
+Work with member agencies to develop water supply and demand objectives.
 Solicit input and feedback from member agencies.
 Invest in workforce development and succession planning.
-Lis t of Attachments/Links:

-2. Annual Financial Report for the year ended June 30, 2024
+Lis t of Attachments/Links: 1.
+Annual Financial Report for the year of ende d June 30, 2024